-Describe how resources will be Eveloped above
+Describe how resources will be allocated among funding categories.
 Explained above.

-allocated among funding

-categories.

--

-Fundain ad abased

-Describe threshold factors and Explained above.

-grant size limits.

-What are the outcome measures

-expected as a result of the

-method of distribution?
+Describe threshold factors and grant size limits.
+Explained above.
+What are the outcome measures expected as a result of the method of distribution?

 10 State Program Name: HOME Rental Housing Development program (RHD) Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
-The priorities of the HOME RHD program are: To provide leverage of private financing for affordable rental housing To provide persons at or below 30% of County Median Income (CMI) additional affordable housing units To provide gap financing for affordable rental housing • To construct buildings that provide accessibility features following Universal Design, and follow visitability principles To develop projects that emphasize high energy efficiency and sustainability To promote supportive housing projects for populations with special needs • To facilitate affordable rental projects that are "shovel-ready" and will start construction within 12 months of contract execution
+The priorities of the HOME RHD program are: To provide leverage of private financing for affordable rental housing To provide persons at or below 30% of County Median Income (CMI) additional affordable housing units To provide gap financing for affordable rental housing To construct buildings that provide accessibility features following Universal Design, and follow visitability principles To develop projects that emphasize high energy efficiency and sustainability To promote supportive housing projects for populations with special needs To facilitate affordable rental projects that are "shovel-ready" and will start construction within 12 months of contract execution